Estonian Soviet Socialist Republic: Soviet occupation of Estonia

 All banks and accounts were essentially nationalised; a lot of industrial machinery was disassembled and relocated to other Soviet territories.
-Before retreating in 1941, Red Army, following the scorched earth policies, burnt most industrial constructions, destroying power plants, vehicles and cattle.
-Millions of dollars worth of goods were allegedly moved from Estonia to Russia during the evacuation of 1941.
+Before retreating in 1941, the Red Army, following the scorched earth policies, burnt most industrial constructions, destroying power plants, vehicles and cattle.
+Millions of dollars' worth of goods were allegedly moved from Estonia to Russia during the evacuation of 1941.

 There was excess mortality among common people, too, that has been attributed to malnutrition.

 International reaction

-Immediately following the June 1940 Estonian occupation by the Soviet Union and incorporation as a result of a Soviet-supported Communist coup d'état, the only foreign powers to recognize the Soviet annexation were Nazi Germany and Sweden.
+Immediately following the June 1940 Estonian occupation by the Soviet Union and incorporation as a result of a Soviet-supported Communist coup d'état, the only foreign powers to recognise the Soviet annexation were Nazi Germany and Sweden.

 Shipping was nationalized.
 Ships were ordered to fly the hammer and sickle and head for a Soviet port.
 August Torma, the envoy appointed by previous Estonian government, sought protection and reassurance for the 20 Estonian ships in British ports.
 He failed to obtain reassurance, so the majority went to the Soviet Union.